Scrub greenlet: Distribution and habitat

 The scrub greenlet in inhabits somewhat different tropical zone landscapes across its range.
 The two Central American subspecies are found primarily in low dense scrub and also in oil palm plantations, mature secondary forest, in bamboo stands, and in pastures and clearings that have trees.
 In elevation it reaches 900 m in Costa Rica and is mostly below 450 m in Panama.
 The three mainland South American species also are found in arid scrublands, especially those regenerating with trees, and also dry to moist semi-deciduous and deciduous forest and woodlands, and gallery forest.
 In elevation they reach 1000 m in Colombia, 1200 m north of the Orinoco River in Venezuela, and 500 m south of it.
 Subspecies H. f. insularis on Tobago prefers taller scrub and the edges of forest, and is found mostly below 500 m.

 Behavior

 Movement

 The scrub greenlet is apparently a sedentary year-round resident.

 Feeding

-The scrub greenlet's diet has not been detailed but is know to be mostly arthropods and also include berries and seeds.
-It typically forages in pairs and sometimes in apparent family groups, and sometimes joins mixed-species feeding flocks.
+The scrub greenlet's diet has not been detailed, but is known to be mostly arthropods, and also includes berries and seeds.
+The bird typically forages in pairs and sometimes in apparent family groups, and sometimes joins mixed-species feeding flocks.
 It takes prey by gleaning from foliage, both alive and dead, and often hangs upside-down while doing so.
 At least in South America, it typically feeds between about 2 and 8 m above the ground.